avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/delete_security_groups.md

 ### Output

-Returns a `list` of deleted security group IDs:
+Returns a `list` of security group IDs that failed the deletion:

 ```python
 ['sg-1234567890abcdef0', 'sg-abcdef1234567890']